carpentries-incubator/fair-bio-practice/_episodes/03-being-fair.md

 >
 > Although scientific data is a very broad term we still encounter
 > groups who (wrongly) believe they do not have data!
-> -- maybe give the centre example unless we will use it somewhere else --
-> Data are not only the Excel files recording measurements from a machine,
+> Data does not mean Excel file with recorded measurements from a machine.
-> date are also:
+> Data are also:
 > * images, not only from microscopy
 > * information about biological materials, like strain details
 > * recipes, laboratory and measurement protocols
-> * ?ARE THERE ANOTHER EXAMPLES?
-> * scripts, analysis procedures, custom software can also be considered as data,
+> * scripts, analysis procedures, custom software can also be considered as data.
-> although there are often specific recommendations how to deal with code.
+> However, there are specific recommendations how to deal with code.
 >
 {: .callout}